A Serious Electronic Project For The Expert DIYer

 We have the same requirements for a toroid with a Wiseguy inverter as for an OzInverter.

-So anyone who can find an old 3kW Aerosharp will be set … or maybe three 2kW Aerosharps.
+So anyone who can find an old 3kW Aerosharp or two will be set … or maybe three 2kW Aerosharps.

 KeepIS has built a couple of inverters using three 2kW Aerosharp toroids stacked together.
 In his case, he removed the outer winding on each toroid … and then hooked the remaining windings in series.
 Followed by winding the heavy primary winding around them all.

-Of course AEM Cores in Adelaide can provide what ever size toroid core you might want depending on your required output … though freight costs may be substantial.
+If you want to spring for new, AEM Cores in Adelaide can provide what ever size toroid core you might desire depending on your required output … though costs will be substantial.

 Chokes: